 Proms Plus: The Lives of Letters.
 In September 2019, I presented a discussion of epistolary culture featuring novelist Ruth Ware and historian Shaun Usher.

 Proms Plus: Gypsy, Roma and Traveller Culture and Heritage.
-I’m looking forward to chairing this Proms Plus talk in August 2018: an introduction to Gypsy, Roma and Traveller culture and heritage with writers Louise Doughty and Damian Le Bas. https://www.bbc.co.uk/events/e4fxp6
+In August 2018, I chaired an introduction to Gypsy, Roma and Traveller culture and heritage with writers Louise Doughty and Damian Le Bas.

-Not Suitable For Children In July 2016, I co-wrote and presented this forty-five minute Sunday Feature aired on BBC Radio 3, addressing the history of anxieties about ‘suitability’ in children’s literature. https://www.bbc.co.uk/programmes/b07jlm30 Featured as Pick of the Week in the Radio Times.
+Not Suitable For Children.
+In July 2016, I co-wrote and presented this forty-five minute Sunday Feature aired on BBC Radio 3, addressing the history of anxieties about ‘suitability’ in children’s literature.

 The Great Forgetting: Women Writers Before Austen.
 In April 2016, I co-created, and appeared in all six episodes of, this podcast series addressing the lives and writings of eighteenth-century women, in conversation with Helen Lewis (deputy editor, New Statesman).
 Published by the New Statesman.
 Special guests: Jennie Batchelor (Kent) and Elizabeth Edwards (University of Wales).

 Is Marriage an Identity Crisis?
 In November 2014, I wrote and presented an essay about marital name change aired on BBC Radio 3, as part of my participation in the New Generation Thinkers 2014 scheme.